surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.17.0-rc.2 =
+= 4.17.0 =

-(2018/11/24) Added a button under the Document SSO &gt; Validate tab for the LinkedIn Post Inspector.
+(2018/11/25) Added a button under the Document SSO &gt; Validate tab for the LinkedIn Post Inspector.
 Added a check for the database 'max_allowed_packet' option value.
 Fixed option value sanitation for the number of hashtags added to caption text.

-= 4.16.6 =

-(2010/11/17) Fixed post, term, user options fallback in Free version.